TomatechGames/AFASS/README.md

 # AFASS
- Another F---ing Addressable Save System
+ Another Form of Addressable Save System

 A system for saving the position of objects and tiles, using Addressables for identifying Prefabs and Scriptable Objects